Probabilistic divide-and-conquer: a new exact simulation method, with integer partitions as an example: Algorithms for simulating random integer partitions of

 \begin{remark} We are \emph{not} claiming that the running time of the algorithm grows like $n^{3/4}$, but only that the number of proposals needed to get one acceptable sample grows like $n^{3/4}$.
 The time to propose a sample also grows with $n$.
 Assigning cost 1 to each call to the random number generator, with all other operations being free, the cost to propose one sample grows like $\sqrt{n}$ rather than $n$; details in Section \ref{sect cost}.
-Combining with Theorem \ref{lucky theorem}, the cost of the waiting-to-get-lucky algorithm grows like $n^{5/4}$.
-A simple Matlab\textsuperscript{\textregistered} program to carry out waiting-to-get lucky is presented in \eqref{naive matlab} in Section \ref{sect choice}.
+Combining with Theorem \ref{lucky theorem}, the cost of the rejection sampling algorithm grows like $n^{5/4}$.

 \end{remark}